cirrusidentity/docker-simplesamlphp/README.md

 # Build Image

 ## Build from a release
-This will build an image called `cirrusid/simplesamlphp` and tag it with the ssp version `1`.19.1`
+This will build an image called `cirrusid/simplesamlphp` and tag it with the ssp version.

     cd docker
-    SSP_VERSION=2.0.0-beta.1
+    SSP_VERSION=v2.0.0-rc2
     docker build -t cirrusid/simplesamlphp:$SSP_VERSION \
         --build-arg SSP_VERSION=${SSP_VERSION} \
         -f Dockerfile .